cs1302uga/cs1302-tutorials/visibility/visibility.md

 | protected       | `protected`      | `#`        |
 | public          | `public`         | `+`        |

-Depending on where a declaration occurs, omitting a visibility modifier keyword means something different.

-* In an an interface, the omission of a visibility modifier keyword implies the method has public visibility.

-* In a class, the omission of a visibility modifier keyword implies the method or instance variable has _package private_ visibility.
+Based on the table above, _package private_ visibility does not have its own modifier; however, that does not always mean that the omission of a visibility modifier denotes always means _package private_ visibility.
-  All other visibilities are allowed, however, they must be explicitly set using a visibility modifier keyword.
+Instead, it merely means that you will never write `package private` (or something similar) to indicate that something has that visibility.

+* Inside an an interface, all abstract and static methods are implicitly public;
+  that is, if you omit the `public` modifier, then it will still be public.

+* Inside a class, anything that does not include a visibility modifier is package private.
+All four visibilities are allowed; however, if want something in a class to not be package private, then you must explicitly include a visibility modifier.

 ## Why Visibilities?